Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 The beaver is a well-known animal with webbed feet.
 They are famous for their ability to build impressive dams using mud, sticks, and rocks to create a habitat for themselves.

-The beaver’s webbed feet help them to swim through the water and to move around while carrying building materials easily.
+The beaver’s webbed feet help it swim through the water, move around, and carry building materials easily.

 They are primarily nocturnal creatures, and their webbed feet also help them to navigate through dark and murky waters.